 An EVL application process is composed of one or more EVL threads, running along with any number of regular POSIX threads.

-an EVL thread is a regular POSIX thread (spawned by a call to
+an EVL thread is initially a plain regular POSIX thread spawned by a call to

 call.
 This service binds the caller to the EVL core, which enables it

 to invoke the real-time, ultra-low latency services the latter

 once attached, such thread may call EVL core services, until it detaches from the core by a call to evl_detach_self(), or exits, whichever comes first.

 whenever an EVL thread has to meet real-time requirements, it must

 rely on the services provided by